TulevaEE/onboarding-service/README.md

 Make sure you are running against the right backend environment (dev or prod).
 - If you do `npm run develop` your `package.json` must proxy to `http://localhost:9000`
 - If you do `npm run develop-production` your `package.json` must proxy to `https://onboarding-service.tuleva.ee`

+### Known Issues

+- Digital signing does not work in the dev environment.
+Use the production configuration to test it locally.
+See `DigiDocConfiguration.digiDocConfigDev()` and `mobile-id.hostUrl`, `smartid.relyingPartyUUID`, `smartid.relyingPartyName` config values in `application.yml` and change them to production values.
+Use VPN for testing.

 ### References